dladowitz/coding-for-non-coders/readme.md

 * Update the SQL Database
 	* **rake db:migrate**
 * Go look at the CatGifs page in the Chrome browser
-	* go to 'localhost:3000/cat_gifs'
+	* go to <a href="http://localhost:3000/cat_gifs" target=_"blank">localhost:3000/cat_gifs</a>
 	* click on the 'New Cat Gif' link.
-	* Find a cat gif url and add a title.
+	* Find a cat gif on the internet.
+Copy the url.
+Add the url and a title to your new cat gif.
 Leave the score alone for now.
+Click 'Create Cat gif'.
 	* Click on 'Back' and create a second one.
 	* Click on 'Back' and view the CatGif page.
 Its neat, but still not that awesome.
 * Make the actual GiF show up